The Magic of Number 7

 Some calendars have other bases.
 The Mayan in the past and the Akan today are not based on the seven days.
 While it would be foolish to say these systems don’t work as well as the seven-day version, we can see that the ancient Romans, as a case in point, had an eight-day week but transitioned to the seven-day system.
 That happened before Emperor Constantine was baptized as a Christian.

-The seven-day week which Judaism, Christianity, and Islam propagated did not appear to others—who increasingly adopted it—as in some way exclusive or religious.
+The seven-day week that Judaism, Christianity, and Islam propagated did not appear to others—who increasingly adopted it—as in some way exclusive or religious.
 Rather, it worked.
 It provided a balanced cycle, with the seventh day (whether assigned to Friday, Saturday, or Sunday) often designated for rest.

 “Circaseptan rhythms have been observed in a range of physiological processes, including immune response and cardiovascular regulation, suggesting that the human body is naturally attuned to a seven-day rhythm.
 The practice of incorporating a day of rest within this cycle may help to synchronize these rhythms, promoting overall health and reducing the physical toll of continuous stress.”